civpronto/comms-black-mobile/training/module-03-connection-security.md

     can link different sessions together.
   </p>
   <ul>
-    <li>Avoid mixing high‑risk and personal logins on the same connection.</li>
+    <li>Avoid mixing high-risk and personal logins on the same connection.</li>
     <li>
       Keep Shadow and Ghost behaviours simple and consistent to avoid creating unique patterns.